insight-platform/Savant/docs/source/advanced_topics/9_open_telemetry.rst

 Savant automatically creates spans for every pipeline stage and gives developer API to create nested spans in their Python code.

 OpenTelemetry send tracing information to a trace collector.
-Currently, Savant integrates with `Jaeger <https://www.jaegertracing.io/>`_: a widely-used open-source tracing solution.
-Jaeger not only gathers traces but has RESTful API and WebUI to access and analyze tracing information.
+Currently, Savant integrates with any OpenTelemetry-compatible trace collector.
 .. image:: ../../../samples/telemetry/assets/01-trace.png

 OpenTelemetry Sampling